HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 <!-- /TOC -->

-These example show how to use the NIST CVR Common Data Format (1500-103 CDF) to represent various voting scenarios.
+These examples show how to use the NIST CVR Common Data Format (1500-103 CDF) to represent various voting scenarios.

 ## Assumptions